 The "Explore" menu options give you access to a variety of advanced ancillary analysis features.
-These allow you to estimate statistical power and minimum sample size requirements, view T ratios and confidence intervals for various coefficients, estimate complex probabilities via conditional probabilistic queries, conduct full latent growth analyses (Hubona & Belkhamza, 2021; Kock, 2020a), conduct multi-group and measurement invariance analyses, create analytic composites (Kock, 2021a; Kock et al., 2018) and instrumental variables (which can be used to address endogeneity and analyze reciprocal relationships), perform numeric-to-categorical and categorical-to-numeric conversions, view Dijkstra's consistent PLS outputs, view fit indices comparing indicator correlation matrices (shown together with other classic model fit and quality indices), and view new reliability measures generated in the context of factor-based PLS analyses.
+These allow you to estimate statistical power and minimum sample size requirements (Kock, 2023c), view T ratios and confidence intervals for various coefficients, estimate complex probabilities via conditional probabilistic queries, conduct full latent growth analyses (Hubona & Belkhamza, 2021; Kock, 2020a), conduct multi-group and measurement invariance analyses, create analytic composites (Kock, 2021a; Kock et al., 2018) and instrumental variables that can be used to address endogeneity (Kock, 2022a) and analyze reciprocal relationships (Kock, 2023a), perform numeric-to-categorical and categorical-to-numeric conversions, view Dijkstra's consistent PLS outputs, create logistic regression variables (Kock, 2023b), view fit indices comparing indicator correlation matrices (shown together with other classic model fit and quality indices), and view new reliability measures generated in the context of factor-based PLS analyses.
 These menu options are discussed in more detail later.